redkubes/workshops/03-activate-apps/README.md

 ## Instructions

 1. Go to `Apps` under the `Platform` section in the side menu and Drag and Drop `Loki` from the `Disabled apps` to the `Enabled apps`.
 Notice that `Grafana` and `Prometheus` will also be enabled.
-This is because Loki requires Grafana, and Grafana requires Prometheus and therefore they also installed because of these dependencies.
+This is because Loki requires Grafana, and Grafana requires Prometheus and therefore they are also installed because of these dependencies.

 2. Click on `Deploy Changes`